jkstill/plan-flip-monitor/swingbench-fake-stats/README.md

 Use the `gather-stats-normal.sql` script to gather statistics.

-The method used leaves it up toe Oracle as to which statistics are gathered.
+The method used leaves it up to Oracle as to which statistics are gathered.

 The only optional directive used is `gather-stats-normal.sql`.